emxsys/worldwind-web-app-tutorial/docs/index.md

 # How to Build a WorldWind Web App

-This tutorial shows you how to build WorldWind web app using Bootstrap and Knockout.
+This tutorial shows you how to build [WorldWind](https://worldwind.arc.nasa.gov/web/) web app using Bootstrap and Knockout.
-You will build have a feature-rich, responsive, customizable web app ready to to be deployed to your site.
-The finished web app demonstrates:
+You will build a feature-rich, responsive, customizable web app ready to to be deployed to your site.
+This tutorial demonstrates:

 - Initializing WorldWind with 3D globes and/or 2D maps
 - Configuring and managing layers and settings